aspizu/documatic/docs/documatic/writers/base_writer.md

 Write a line into the output file.
 The current indentation level will be

-nserted before the line and after each newline character.
+inserted before the line and after each newline character.
 A newline character will be appended to the end of the line.